CameronProbert/random-user-api/README.md

 Get a list of x users: `get /users?results=x`
 Get a user by id: `get /users/id`
 Get a random (pre-generated) user: `get /users/random`
-Get a random new user: `get /users/new`
+Get a random new user: `get /users/new`--

-## Todo
 Filter based on firstName (wip branch)
 Filter based on lastName (wip branch)
 Updating a user's details
 Deleting a user

+## Todo
 Swap out repository implementation for a real database (currently using a .json file)
+Fix the currently broken tests
+Fix the approximations used for things like age